Relacibo/hyprmcsr/docs/004-configuration.md

 # Configuration

-hyprmcsr uses two types of configuration files, that are automatically created from example files when running `hyprmcsr start` for the first time:
+hyprmcsr uses two types of configuration files, that are automatically created from example files when running `hyprmcsr run` for the first time:

 ## JAR Repositories: `repositories.json`